Your First Co-Development Project

 And that’s it – for now.
 Rename the table to DAX and then Close & Apply.
 Now go to town laying out your interactive DAX reference report in whatever way works for you.

 Come back next week and bring your completed file with you.
 Next week (using a different and simpler technique) I want to help you bring, inside the same file, all 471 Excel functions and their definitions.
 Why Excel?
-Well, it is the world’s most widely used coding language, and well, we need to talk about this.
+Well, it is the world’s most widely used programming language, and well, we need to talk about this.